Shuttle/shuttle-esb/src/guide/patterns/publish-subscribe.md

 </configuration>
 ```

-The Sql Server implementation of the `ISubscriptionManager` that we are using by default will try to find a connection string with a name of **Subscription**.
+The Sql Server implementation of the `ISubscriptionService` that we are using by default will try to find a connection string with a name of **Subscription**.
 However, you can override this.
 See the [Sql Server configuration options][sql-server] for details about how to do this.

 ### RegisterMemberHandler